 Scotch: Get a reasonably priced highland malt: Aberlour 10 or a Glenmorangie 12

 Single Malt, Single Cask or Blended

 There are three subtypes of whiskey.
-Single malt whiskey is made from mixing whiskey all distilled at the same time from the same mash, one single malt.
+Single malt whiskey is made from mixing whiskey all distilled at the same distillery, the age being the age of the youngest whiskey added.
 This is the most common type of whiskey you will encounter.
 Single cask whiskey is bottled entirely from a single cask.
 This whiskey is typically only found from smaller distilleries or as novelty/high-end lines from some of the major ones.

 Blended whiskey is made by blending together whiskey of the same main type (it’s exceptionally rare for people to mix types, such as scotch with bourbon).

 You will run into people who will act as though blended whiskey is a joke, which isn’t entirely true.
 Some companies, such as Johnnie Walker, only make blended whisky.
 They don’t distill any of their own spirits, instead choosing whisky from other distilleries with specific traits to mix and blend into a new drink.

 Some blended whiskey can be very good, but as a beginner it’s best to stick to single malts.
 This way you can begin to learn what you truly like and do not like in a whiskey, as to have an opinion before you try to decide if Johnnie Walker Blue Label is worth the price tag.